Boundaries for Mental Health

 By Saima Banoo, Clinical Psychologist

 Mental health is not only the absence of mental disorders, rather, but it is also a condition of mental wellness that helps people to manage life’s stressors, recognize their potential, learn and function successfully, and give back to their communities.
 It is an essential component of health and well-being that supports our ability to make decisions, develop connections, and have an impact on the world in which we live.
 Many individual, societal, and structural influences may interact throughout our life to either enhance or impair our mental health and cause a change in where we fall on the mental health continuum.
 To safeguard our mental health, we should establish healthy boundaries in both our personal and professional interactions.
 It is crucial to have both physical and emotional limits around ourselves, just as we have physical ones around our homes, like a fence.
-These boundaries aid in defining who we are and what we will be accountable for in our own lives as well as that of others.
+These boundaries aid in defining who we are and what we will be accountable for in our own lives as well as those of others.

 Establishing boundaries is so crucial for our mental wellness because it helps in,